The North American Guild of Beer Writers is now accepting applications for the fifth year of its Diversity in Beer Writing Grant.

 - Stephanie Grant (2020): Creating Safe Spaces for Women in the Beer Industry

 - Alessandra Bergamin (2020): A Cross-Border Brew Fosters the Next Generation of Latina Brewers

 - Louis Livingston-Garcia (2020): Brewing Change Collaborative Tackles Diversity in the Twin Cities Beer Community

 - Beth Demmon (2019): Craft, Community, and Children: The State of Parenting in the American Beer Industry

 - Adriana Fraser (2019) Celebrating Women in Beer at 2019 Beer With(out) Beards Festival

 - Rebecca Johnson (2018): Pride, Not Prejudice: Brewing Safe Spaces for the LGBTQ+ Community

 For questions or more information about the grant, contact Bryan Roth, NAGBW director, at firstname.lastname@example.org.

-Underwriting for the 2021 Diversity in Beer Writing Grant comes from Allagash Brewing Company.
+Additional underwriting for the 2022 Diversity in Beer Writing Grant comes from the Brewers Association and Allagash Brewing Company.